What Is MDRA?

 Typically not; however, if you have a large project planned, you must submit it through the MDRA Big Project Page for consideration and approval.
 It should be well thought-out and should be thrust-to-weight proportional for the field size and the associated waiver.
 Remember that we have a couple of fields that have their share of trees, and they don’t like giving up those hard-earned rockets.

-Flying over 9,000 feet?
+Flying over 6,000 feet at Higgs?
 Contact us via our Special Projects page: https://mdrocketry.org/special-projects/

 How Many Fields Does MDRA Have?

 MDRA launches primarily from two different fields.
-The main “winter” field is Higgs Farm.
-This field is used during the period when there are no crops present, typically from mid-to-late October through May.
-The main “summer” field is the Central Sod Farm, which is used when Higgs Farm is not available due to crops.
-Typically this field is used between late May through mid-October.
+The winter field is Higgs Farm.
+This field is used during the period when there are no crops present, typically from December through early March.
+The other field is the Central Sod Farm, which is used when Higgs Farm is not available.
+Typically this field is used April through November.

 What Are the Waivers on the Different Fields?